 ePSS (USPSTF Recommendations)

-Free Access United States Preventative Services Task Force (USPSTF) recommendations, guides, and tools on the go.
+Free Access ePSS (Electronic Preventative Services Selector) to browse the United States Preventative Services Task Force (USPSTF) recommendations, guides, and tools on the go.
 App does not require an internet connection.
 Available for iPhone/iPad, Android, Blackberry, Palm, and Windows Mobile.

 UM-Subscribed Evidence-based information on a wide range of conditions.
 App can be used without an internet connection and is available for iPhone and iPad.
 To use the App, you need to first create a personal account through the library’s ClinicalKey subscription (http://www.lib.umn.edu/get/18438).

 UM-Subscribed The Johns Hopkins ABX Guide features up-to-date, authoritative, evidenced-based information on the treatment of infectious diseases to help you make decisions at the point of care.
 The guide breaks down the details of diagnosis, treatment, and effective antibiotic use.
-Register for a free account and download the mobile version for Apple, Android, Blackberry, and Windows Phone devices.
+Register for a free account while on the UMN computer network and then download the mobile version for Apple, Android, Blackberry, and Windows Phone devices.
+You will login and the system should know that you have access via our subscription.

 Free Provides mobile-optimized access to the drug information, images, videos, and disease monographs on the Medscape website.
 Internet access is required to access image and videos.
 Disease monographs can either be downloaded to the device or read via internet access.
 Available for iOS and Android.